 Costs and Fees

 The cost of obtaining vital record replacements varies depending on the type of certificate you need.
-When you order birth, marriage, divorce, or death records through Vital Records Online, the online Application Assistant starts at $29.
-The NCDHHS-NCOVR charges a base fee of $24.00 for a certified copy of birth, death, and marriage records.
-In-person requests have an additional fee of $15.00, mail-in requests cost $6.00, and online or phone orders cost $13.95.
+When you order birth, marriage, divorce, or death records through Vital Records Online, the online Application Filing Service starts at $29.
+The NCDHHS-NCOVR charges a fee of $30.00 for a certified copy of birth, death, and marriage records.
 If you need additional copies of birth, death, or marriage certificates, there is a $15.00 fee for each extra copy when ordered simultaneously.

 ❗️ If no record is found or no copy is made, state law requires that the NCDHHS keeps $24.00 for a search fee.
 The processing fee for online orders is also non-refundable.
 If no record is found, a letter of no record found will be sent to you.